We’re here to help.

 The Northwest Trade Adjustment Assistance Center (NorthwestTAAC) administers the Trade Adjustment Assistance for Firms (TAAF) program for the U.S. Department of Commerce Economic Development Administration (EDA).
 NorthwestTAAC is part of a national network of 11 independent non-profit organizations and universities that manage the TAAF program.
 Click here to learn more.

 Foreign Trade Zone or FTZ: Foreign-Trade Zones (FTZs) are designated, secure sites considered outside of U.S. Customs territory but physically located in the United States.
 Established in 1934, the Foreign-Trade Zone program was designed to encourage international trade and U.S. employment.
 A company can apply to designate part or all of their own facility as an FTZ.
 Foreign and domestic merchandise may be admitted into foreign-trade zones for storage, exhibition, assembly, manufacture, production and processing without formal Customs entry procedures, the payment of Customs duties, or the payment of federal excise taxes.
 Applicable duties and fees are paid when the products leave the zone.
 There are areas in Yakima County that fall within the boundaries of the Port of Moses Lake Foreign Trade Zone.
 If you are interested in exploring more about FTZs and how they may benefit your operations please contact our office at 509-575-1140.
+Click here for an in-depth informational fact sheet about FTZ’s, including an overview of the program, the application process, and how to perform a feasibility analysis to determine if your business can leverage an FTZ.

 Export Assistance: Washington State is one of the country’s major export hubs, exporting nearly $80 billion in goods annually.
 The Department of Commerce offers businesses an experienced trade team that provides a range of support services, including advocacy, consulting, risk mitigation, market research, trade missions and trade show support, business matchmaking and custom programs, all designed to help Washington companies open doors to trade overseas and increase sales.
 Click here to learn more.